trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Site command package, written by neoxed.
   URL : http://www.iozs.com

-  1. Load the "nxtools" module; see section 4 of this manual for more information.
+  1. Load the "nxtools" module; see section 4 of this document for more information.

   ############################################################
   # php_psio                                                 #